-If applicable, an initial non-refundable down-payment of tuition is required the amount is \$50 per student.
+If applicable, an initial non-refundable down-payment of tuition is required in the amount is \$50 per student.
 This is applied to the Tuition Bill of each family.
 There is no down-payment required for RPCP (Choice) students.
-Payment is done through TADS or School Office
+It is required that tuition payment is done through TADS.